pvonmoradi/imroo/README.md

 Usage: imroo [OPTIONS]
 Options:
-    -s      Sync database json by downloading files from internet -d      Number of days into future from today (including today) -V      Print script version
+    -s      Sync database by downloading the json file from internet -d      Number of days into future from today (including today) -V      Print script version
     -h      Display the help message